SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

 - Come home to a place of ease, quiet and rest, right in the centre of everyday experience.
 - Gently wear down the idea that we're separate, independent, entities in the world by seeing how all of what we are depends thoroughly on things outside of us.
     - The self is just a story we tell ourselves.
 Once we see that, our attachment to the story can soften.
+- No effort.
+    - No need to change anything.
+    - No need to make anything happen.
+    - No looking forward.

 [The Way app](https://www.thewayapp.com/)